cvanaret/Uno/docs/architecture.md

 - BQPD expects a Jacobian in Compressed Sparse Row (CSR) format;
 - MA27, MA57, MUMPS, and SSIDS expect a matrix in COOrdinate (COO) format;
 - MA86 expects the lower triangle in Compressed Sparse Column (CSC) format;
-- HiGHS expects the Jacobian in Compressed Sparse (Row or Column) format.
+- HiGHS expects the Jacobian in Compressed Sparse (Row or Column) format;
+- HiPO expects the lower triangle of the matrix in Compressed Sparse Column (CSC) format.

 ### Termination criteria